-We manage our product offerings, investment and asset-liability management strategies to moderate risk especially during periods of strained economic and financial market conditions.
+We manage our product offerings, investment and assetliability management strategies to moderate risk especially during periods of strained economic and financial market conditions.
 In addition, we continue to review our product and distribution management strategies to align with our strengths, profitability targets and risk tolerance.

 Credit and investment markets.
 The tone of certain financial markets further strengthened during the fourth quarter of 2012 with the implementation as well as expectation of continued central bank support across major economies.
 Europe's markets showed some signs of stability on the back of European Central Bank's resolve to preserve the Euro, but a number of European economies remained weak.
 While the U.S. and international markets were somewhat volatile in the beginning of the quarter regarding potential U.S. Federal tax increases and spending cuts, sentiment improved as temporary compromises on these matters were reached.
 China showed signs of improvement in its economic data, reducing fears of a meaningful economic slowdown.
-While concerns regarding corporate earnings growth as well as continued structural issues in European central Bank.
+While concerns regarding corporate earnings growth as well as continued structural issues in European economies remained, these factors were mitigated to varying degrees by Central Banks' commitment to liquidity, led by the U.S. Federal Reserve and the European Central Bank.
 U.S. Treasury and global interest rate yields continued to remain at historically low levels, and relative stability in global markets led to investor demand for spread products.
 As a result, spreads tightened substantially across most fixed-income asset classes.